ShizukaDonaghue/atomic-quiz/README.md

     * Question number increments by one for each question.
 * Questions
     * Questions are shuffled for each game.
-    * Question text is displayed for each question and the correct set of possible answers are displayed for the question.
+    * Question text is displayed for each question and the correct set of possible answers is displayed for the question.
 * Answers Buttons
     * When the user selects an answer, the correct answer button turns green.
-    * If the user's answer is incorrecct, the answer button turns red.
+    * If the user's answer is incorrect, the answer button turns red.
     * Once the user selects an answer, all the answer buttons are disabled so that only the first answer is considered.
     * Once the user selects an answer, cursor: pointer property is removed to be more intuitive.
     * Text contents fit within the buttons and do not overflow outside the buttons.